Steven Strogatz: The Joy Of X

 IRA FLATOW, HOST:

-Get out a pencil and paper and your graphic calculator, because it's time for a little math review.
-And we'll warm up with some algebra, move on to imaginary numbers, quadratic formula, finish up with a bit of vector calculus and probability theory.
-No, no, just joking.
-Don't turn the radio off.
+Get out a pencil and paper and your graphic calculator because it's time for a little math review.
+And we'll warm up with some algebra, move on to imaginary numbers, then the quadratic formula, and we're going to finish up with a bit of vector calculus, how about some probability theory thrown in.
+No, no, no, I'm just joking.
+Don't turn off the radio just yet.

 STEVEN STROGATZ: Thanks very much, Ira.
 It's great to be here.